-Option Description Pos- sible values Default
+Option Description Pos- Default

+sible

+values

 CMAKE_BUILD TCME ke optimization build type.
 Releas eRelease

 Debug

+COMPILE_TOOL Build the DDS Router application tool ddsrouter.
+OFF ON

+ON

 BUILD_TESTS Build the DDS Router application and documentation tests.
 OFF OFF

 Setting BUILD_TESTS to ON sets BUILD_APP_TESTS and ON

 BUILD_DOCUMENTATION_TESTS to ON.

-BUILD_APP_TH EBRAID the DDS Router application tests.
+BUILD_APP_TESTAINED the DDS Router application tests.
 It is set to ON if OFF OFF

 BUILD_TESTS is set to ON.
 ON

-BUILD_DOCUME ENBRAICHE_DEDEST Router documentation tests.
+BUILD_DOCUMENBUILDICHE_DELSST Router documentation tests.
 It is set to ON if OFF OFF

 BUILD_TESTS is set to ON.
-ON

-BUILD_DOCUME ENBRAIDIONE DDS Router documentation.
-It is set to ON if OFF OFF

-BUILD_TESTS_DOCUMENTATION is set to ON.
 ON

 LOG_INFO Activate DDS Router execution logs.
 It is set to ON if OFF ON if

 CMAKE_BUILD_TYPE is set to Debug.
 ON Debug

 OFF other-

 wise